Advocacy and Rights

 WI FACETS– Wisconsin Family Assistance Center for Education, Training & Support, Inc.

-Disability Vote– The Wisconsin Disability Vote Coalition is a non-partisan intiative to increase voter turnout by our community through education, outreach and get out the vote (GOTV) efforts.
+Disability Vote– The Wisconsin Disability Vote Coalition is a non-partisan initiative to increase voter turnout by our community through education, outreach, and get out the vote (GOTV) efforts.

 Disability.Gov– Connecting the disability community to Information and Opportunities

 Area Advocacy Groups

 WN– Disability Advocates Wisconsin Network – A network of people who care about disability issues.